grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 ### CortexRolloutStuck

-This alert fires when a Cortex service rollout is stuck, which means the number of updated replicas doesn't match the expected one and looks there's no progress in the rollout.
+This alert fires when a Mimir service rollout is stuck, which means the number of updated replicas doesn't match the expected one and looks there's no progress in the rollout.
 The alert monitors services deployed as Kubernetes `StatefulSet` and `Deployment`.

 How to **investigate**: